 - R.I.S.E. students who choose to be employed, or join campus organizations, must understand such time commitments do not relieve them from their obligations under this contract.
 If they do not perform well academically, their professional advisor may request them to resign from time-consuming campus activities/organizations.

-- R.I.S.E. students with a Math ACT score below 16, and with a major track requiring College Algebra, will be required to pass Review Math 0xx2 (with a “C” or better) after passing MTH 0003, Elementary Algebra (with a “C” or better).
-If Review Math 0xx2 is not passed and the student otherwise qualifies to extend their participation in the RISE program past spring term, they will have until the end of second summer session to complete their math remediation requirements or be suspended.
+- R.I.S.E. students with a Math ACT score below 16, and with a major program requiring College Algebra, will be required to complete MTH 0242, College Algebra Review (with a “C” or better) as a co-requisite with MTH 1243, College Algebra.
+MTH 0242 and MTH 1243 will be completed after passing MTH 0003, Elementary Algebra (with a “C” or better).